We wrote this beginner’s guide to help you understand some of the basics and where your time is best spent to maximize impact.

 For Google specifically, the easiest way to see what it’s crawling is with the “Crawl stats” report in Google Search Console, which gives you more information about how it’s crawling your website.

-If you want to see all crawl activity on your website, then you will need to access your server logs and possibly use a tool to better analyze the data.
+If you want to see all crawl activity on your website, including from AI crawlers, then you will need to access your server logs and possibly use a tool to better analyze the data.
 This can get fairly advanced.
 But if your hosting has a control panel like cPanel, you should have access to raw logs and some aggregators like AWstats and Webalizer.

 Crawl adjustments